The best way to tell your boss that you like him is to do so after having built some rapport with him outside of the workplace.

 This would be an environment that is away from the workplace.

-The reason why it is a good idea to build rapport with him first is because he would start seeing you as someone more than just one of his subordinates or employees.
+The reason why it is a good idea to build rapport with him first is in how it facilitates in getting him to see you as a unique individual, not just one of his subordinates or employees.

 The goal of rapport building in this instance is to get him out of the mode of thinking that you are a subordinate.